Polymerase chain reaction: Optimization

 In practice, PCR can fail for various reasons, such as sensitivity or contamination.
 Contamination with extraneous DNA can lead to spurious products and is addressed with lab protocols and procedures that separate pre-PCR mixtures from potential DNA contaminants.
 For instance, if DNA from a crime scene is analyzed, a single DNA molecule from lab personnel could be amplified and misguide the investigation.
 Hence the PCR-setup areas is separated from the analysis or purification of other PCR products, disposable plasticware used, and the work surface between reaction setups needs to be thoroughly cleaned.

 Specificity can be adjusted by experimental conditions so that no spurious products are generated.
 Primer-design techniques are important in improving PCR product yield and in avoiding the formation of unspecific products.
-The usage of alternate buffer components or polymerase enzymes can help with amplification of long or otherwise problematic regions of DNA.
-For instance, Q5 polymerase is said to be ≈280 times less error-prone than Taq polymerase.
+The usage of alternate buffer components (such as DMSO to help denature DNA) or polymerase enzymes can help with amplification of long or otherwise problematic regions of DNA.
+For instance, Q5 polymerase is said to be ≈280 times less error-prone than Taq polymerase, and more processive.
 Both the running parameters (e.g. temperature and duration of cycles), or the addition of reagents, such as formamide, may increase the specificity and yield of PCR.
 Computer simulations of theoretical PCR results (Electronic PCR) may be performed to assist in primer design.